developerbrm/pokemon-app/README.md

 ## How to deploy

-the deployment is being handled by github actions
+The deployment is being handled by github actions

 ## License